The mission of the Continuing Education Committee is:

 Call for Volunteers: AIHA Continuing Education Committee

 Once a year, AIHA invites members to apply for a position on the Continuing Education Committee (CEC).
 The CEC is the volunteer group that provides one of the levels of technical peer review of AIHA’s education offerings, including professional development courses (PDCs), webinars and road courses.
 [The second level of peer review is provided by AIHA’s technical committees and working groups.]
 In addition to providing review of the PDCs offered at AIHce, you would also be asked to audit new online offerings.
 This means an opportunity for CM points at no cost to you!
-We ask that you commit to participate in the CEC for 3-years.
-Selection will be completed in April 2013 and your term will begin with AIHce 2013 in Montreal.
+We ask that you commit to participate in the CEC for 4-years.
+Selection will be completed in Spring 2014 and your term will begin with AIHce 2014 in San Antonio, Texas.

 Generic Description of Continuing Education Committee Meetings

-The Continuing Education Committee (CEC) meets three times a year, in April, in May, and in September.
-The September meeting is held at AIHA headquarters in Fairfax, Virginia.
-The May meeting is convened during the annual conference, the American Industrial Hygiene Conference and Exposition, at the conference site.
-The April Meeting is held via conference call.
-The September meeting lasts a day and a half, typically starting on a Friday at noon and running through late Saturday afternoon.
+The Continuing Education Committee (CEC) meets three times a year, in Spring, Summer and Fall.
+The Spring meeting is held via conference call.
+The Summer meeting is convened during the annual conference, the American Industrial Hygiene Conference and Exposition, at the conference site.
+The Fall Meeting is held via conference call and the meeting lasts a day and a half (4 hours per day).
 The AIHce meeting takes place on the Monday of conference week.
 CEC member attendance at these meetings is mandatory.

 The focus of this conference call is two-fold.
 First, we review the CEC’s work from the previous year.
 Second, we strive to identify new initiatives or methods for AIHA members to have access to high quality continuing education.
 Several administrative issues are also addressed at this meeting.
 Examples of items discussed include: conference Professional Development Course (PDC) selection and auditing processes; long-distance learning developments; the CEC role in assuring the appropriateness and quality of all continuing education activities; and CEC goals for the upcoming year.